smcpeak/vscode-smcpeak/doc/guides/themes.md

 ```
 {
     "$schema": "vscode://schemas/color-theme",
     "name": "mytheme",
     "colors": {
     },
     "tokenColors": [
     ]
 }
 ```

-With just these two files, the theme can be tested by pressing F5.
+With just these two files, the theme can be tested with menu item Debug → Start Debugging (F5).
 Further changes to the theme JSON file will be reflected in the debuggee VSCode as soon as the file is saved.

 This minimal theme has no color specifications at all.
 Consequently, it uses the defaults for either the light or dark theme classes, depending